xrdocs/ncs5500/_tutorials/introducing-ncs57c3-mod.md

 The system is based on a single J2C, the operating system will be activated by default (no config required) in "Native mode".

+From a security / integrity perspective, the NCS57C3-MOD implements the latest secureboot features with TAm (Trust Anchor module) FPGA.

 ### Hardware

 We launch two versions of this new 3-RU modular system: base and scale.